Yongdam-Jeong/Monkeypox_Isolation/README.md

 # Simulation for isolation guideline

+This code simulates and evaluates the effectiveness of various isolation rules for mpox patients: symptom-based, fixed-duration, and testing-based rules.
+Specifically, it calculates numerical values of the following metrics for ending isolation:
+  1) Risk of prematurely ending isolation (%)
+  2) Infectious period after ending isolation (days)
+  3) Unnecessarily prolonged isolation period (days)

 'populationParameters_mpox.txt' is an example for the estimated parameters of viral clearance model for mpox patients.

 'Symptom-based.R' calculates numerical values of "Risk of prematurely ending isolation", "Infectious period after ending isolation", and "Unnecessarily prolonged isolation period" for mpox patients under symptom-based isolation rules.